wp-plugins/nextgen-facebook/readme.txt

 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/why-doesnt-facebook-show-the-correct-image/">Why doesn’t Facebook show the correct image?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/why-dont-my-twitter-cards-show-on-twitter/">Why don’t my Twitter Cards show on Twitter?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/why-is-the-open-graph-title-the-same-for-every-webpage/">Why is the Open Graph title the same for every webpage?</a></li>
+	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/why-is-the-page-blank-or-its-components-misaligned/">Why is the page blank or its components misaligned?</a></li>
 </ul>

 == Other Notes ==